-- Optimize page load times - Ensure that your website, which is your brand’s front is perfectly optimized.
-Slow web pages will kill your sales, customers aren’t very patient and if it takes a lot of time they might just bounce of your website.
+- Optimize page load times - Ensure that your website, which is your brand’s front, should be perfectly optimized.
+Slow web pages will kill up to 7% your sales.
+Customers aren’t very patient and if it takes a lot of time they might just bounce off your website.

 - Create urgency - You can notify customers about their abandoned purchase and create urgency by offering a limited time discount on their purchase.
 This can increase the chances of them coming back quickly and completing their purchase.